-The story behind a rogue warrior, Dick Marcinko, who supposedly was the first commanding officer of U.S. Navy SEAL Team 6 is full of intrigues.
+The story behind a rogue warrior, Richard Marcinko nicknamed Demo Dick, who supposedly was the first commanding officer of U.S. Navy SEAL Team 6 is full of intrigues and controversies.
 Richard Marcinko was born November 21, 1940, and he is a retired U.S. Navy SEAL 6 commander and Vietnam War veteran.

 He was the founder and first commanding officer of SEAL Team 6 and Red Cell, a secretive unit designed to test the effectiveness of American tactics or personnel.